agileactors/academy-node-workshop/README.md

 1. Continue the implementation of the logger.js module
 2. Use the logger in the init.js file to handle logging
-3. Use the setImmediate global when an I/O operation occurs

 ## Covers

 - Node.js module system
-- Node.js global (setImmediate)
 - Node.js debugging